 The beetle, called Onthophagus taurus, was found to be able to pull a whopping 1,141 times its own body weight, which is the equivalent of a 150-pound (70 kilogram) person lifting six full double-decker buses.
-While the study researcher knows of a mite that can take on a hair more, that organism is an arachnid, not an insect.
+While the study researcher knows of a mite that can take on a hair more, that organism is an arachnid, not an insect."Their horns kind of meet on the shoulders, and they push each other backward and forward, and the guy being pushed will brace when pushed in the tunnel," Rob Knell from Queen Mary, University of London told LiveScience.
+Obviously, a story like this is crying for a Youtube video, so here it is in the PG-13 version.

 The beetles aren't the dung-ball-carrying variety, and instead the females bury most of the fecal material (with a little help from males) from, say, cow droppings.